WTW-IM/es-components/packages/es-components/src/components/controls/buttons/LinkButton.md

-Additional props passed to the LinkButton component will be passed to the underlying button element.
+Additional props supplied to the LinkButton component will be passed to the underlying button element.

 ## LinkButton Style Types